 Agricultural shot

-In cricket, a description was attached to this phrase – unorthodox.
-Indeed, there is no such type of blow in any textbook based on which coaches teach children this game.
-This blow is performed without special technique.
-Most often, you can see it in amateur cricket, when fans of this sport gather and play on the lawn.
-There is a legend that once one athlete swung the bat so hard that he hit the cow corner.
+There is a legend that once one athlete swung the bat so hard that the ball landed in cow corner – a deep mid-wicket region on the field.
 With such strikes, cricketers often hit the ground with the bat.
-So the expression agricultural shot has caught on and is now being used.
+So the expression has caught on and is now being used.

 Nisha Bhavani